 One of the reasons that buying gold right now is being touted as wise was explained by way of the corn prices that are so much higher as a result of the current Midwest drought.
 One observer explained that if a person had gradually sold off their gold market holdings to buy corn from time to time, they would have seen little to no inflation.
-Of course, gold and silver prices fluctuate, but on the average very little inflation would be noticed by those who hold these commodities due to the stability of precious metals over the long term.
-Even those not selling when prices are at their peak would experience a preservation of their living standards instead of being badly impacted by inflation.
+Of course, gold and silver prices fluctuate, but on average, very little inflation would be noticed by those who hold these commodities due to the stability of precious metals over the long term.
+Even those not selling when prices are at their peak would experience the preservation of their living standards instead of being badly impacted by inflation.
 This is important to note because it means that all in all gold is a far more stable form of wealth preservation than cash.

 In order to truly counter hyperinflation, owning several ounces of gold would be desirable.
 The idea would be to stock up whenever possible and sell off only as needed.
 This would mean that the odds of being stuck with cash when prices rise would be significantly lower.
 Over time, it would be easier to handle not just monthly expenses, but unexpected expenses too.
 The investor who chooses this route, say analysts, would wind up seeing much less fluctuation in their savings because they held a more stable asset.